Sunday, July 13, 2025

 could even Charlie Parker

-chart the burdens of a bird
+chart the true burdens of birds

-into “Ornithology”
+into “Ornithology”?

 his wife & infant son